Venezuelan literature: 19th century

 The arrival of the printing press in Caracas in 1808, on the eve of independence, led to the emergence of several newspapers, most notably Correo de la Trinidad Española, Gazeta de Caracas as well as of its first major authors, Andrés Bello and Rafael María Baralt.

 In this period shines the poetic production of Andrés Bello (1781-1865), the first poet to propose the creation of a lyrical American expression.
 His poetry is considered the precursor of lyrical themes on the Latin American continent, as shown in Address of Poetry (1823) and Silva to Agriculture in the Torrid Zone (1826).

 During the war of independence the first printing press was installed in Angostura.
 With it, a great newspaper were born, especially El Correo del Orinoco, where ideas of independence were disseminated, after being tested through public speeches.

 The correspondence of the liberators and the official documents of his republican powers elucidate not only the colossal mosaic of his political genius, but the cleanliness of an exquisite and intense pen.
-Of great beauty and deep philosophical concern My delirium on the Chimborazo, a unique masterpiece that distinguishes Simon Bolivar the contradictions of his time, and in the proportion that goes from the ethereal vision of a tribune to the humility of a prophet made for a nascent and promising world.
+Of great beauty and deep philosophical concern Mi delirio sobre el Chimborazo, a unique masterpiece that distinguishes Simon Bolivar the contradictions of his time, and in the proportion that goes from the ethereal vision of a tribune to the humility of a prophet made for a nascent and promising world.